+Extinguishing media:

-0 (Minimal) 1 (Slight) 2 (Moderate) 3 (Serious) 4 (Severe) Extinguishing media: Use water, water mist, water fog, dirt, sand, or a carbon dioxide blanket to extinguish a fire.
-Hivelocity jets of water or gas should be avoided as these will tend to spread and splash burning material over a larger area.
+Use water, water mist, water fog, dirt, sand, or a carbon dioxide blanket to extinguish a fire.
+Hi-velocity jets of water or gas should be avoided as these will tend to spread and splash burning material over a larger area.
 Gentle water sprays or flooding work best.
-Damage can be minimized by smothering (closing off all air) or using inert gas (e.g. carbon dioxide) flooding.
+Damage can be minimized by smothering (closing off all air) or with inert gas (e.g. carbon dioxide) flooding.

 Specific Hazards Arising from the Chemical:

-The principal combustion product is sulfur dioxide, an irritating, toxic gas that smells like burning match heads, and produces eye and throat irritation and severe coughing if present in sufficient concentrations.
+The combustion product is sulfur dioxide, an irritating, toxic gas that smells like burning match heads, and produces eye and throat irritation, severe coughing, if present in sufficient concentrations.

 Protect skin from thermal burns caused by contact with molten sulfur.
 After a fire is extinguished, post a fire watch for at least 4 hours as small fires are easy to miss and can linger for hours.
-Re-ignition may occur in some conditions.
+Re-ignition may occur.
 Sulfur burns with a short blue flame that is almost invisible by daylight except by smoke and heat.
 Burning sulfur turns a deep red-black color.

 Special Precautions for Fire-Fighters: